crdrost/tasso/README.md

   the things they access.

-In addition to these we have several primitives: a `unit` type (what JavaScript calls `undefined`), both `number` and `integer` types, a `text` type which can be specified with an optional regex for validation, a boolean type called `bool`, and a `ref` to another type object in the schema.
+In addition to these we have several primitives: a `unit` type (what JavaScript calls `undefined`), a `num` type for numbers which can validate integers, a `text` type for strings, a `bool` type for booleans, and a `ref` to another type object in the schema for recursion and DRY-ness.

 There are some control structures which tasso does not do directly; for example you might have a TypeScript `Array<{key?: string, rowValues: IRow}>` type where you are expecting the keys to mostly